jpauty/playground-functional-python/markdowns/collections.md

 # Tests on collections with `any` and `all`

+We start with two very useful functions: `any` and `all`.
+They deserve a greater fame, because they enable compact and readable code.

-`any` and `all` have a single argument which must be a iterator, so they can handle lists, generator expressions, sets, dictionaries... `any` returns `True` if at least one element of the collection is true.
+`any` and `all` take a single argument which must be a iterator, so they can handle lists, generator expressions, sets, dictionaries... `any` returns `True` if at least one element of the collection is true.
 Obviously, `all` returns `True` if all the elements of the collections are true.
 E.g. :

 ```python
 any([True,False,False]) # True